- You could build positive business credit history, if your vendor reports account history to a commercial credit bureau.

 - Not all vendors report your account history to a commercial credit bureau.

 - Trade accounts could potentially damage your business credit, if you don’t pay on time.
-If you fall behind on payments, even accidentally, the negative impact on your business credit score could be serious.
+If you fall behind on payments, the negative impact on your business credit scores could be serious.

 - Your company could be charged late fees or incur other penalties if it doesn’t pay on time.

 - Approval isn’t guaranteed.
-You might need to become a good-paying customer first, then apply for vendor credit at a future date.
+You might need to start by paying cash for purchases, then apply for vendor credit at a future date.

-- You might lose out on payment discounts, if available, by not paying immediately.
+- You might lose out on cash discounts, if available, by not paying immediately.